peterhinch/micropython-mqtt/mqtt_as/README.md

 ## 1.5 ESP32 issues

 Firmware must now be official firmware as described above.
-The Loboris port seems to have been abandoned by its author and is no longer supported.
+The Loboris port has been abandoned by its author and is no longer supported.

 ## 1.6 Pyboard D

 The library has been tested successfully with the Pyboard D SF2W and SF6W.
 In testing it has clocked up eight weeks of continuous runtime and nearly 1M messages without failure or data loss.

-## 1.7 Dependency

-The module requires `uasyncio`.
-This is now included by default in official firmware as described above.

 ###### [Contents](./README.md#1-contents)